Goomento/PageBuilder/README.md

 ```
 ## 2. Configuration

-To display Goomento Page Builder content on storefront, enable module in
+2.1 To display Goomento Page Builder content on storefront, enable module in

     Stores > Settings > Configuration > Goomento > Page Builder > General > Active

 Change to **Yes** to enable module on storefront.

+2.2 Import Sample templates

+From Magento Admin menu, open

+    Goomento > Builder Actions > Importer > Import Sample templates

+Choose template, then Import it.

 ## 3. Features

+- Easy to install, setup and use by Non-developer and Developer
 - Drag and Drop visual editor
 - Section, Pages, Templates control
 - Import, Export content